rwright88/counties/README.md

 # counties

-Make it easy to get the best available demographic, health, income, and other US county data.
+This package contains US county data by year for demographics, income, health, and other data.

 ## Installation